 2. Choose an understanding officiant

+You are probably wondering, who officiates a non-religious wedding?
 If you opt for a typical religious ceremony, choosing an officiant should not be a problem.
 However, a non-religious wedding officiant should be chosen carefully.
-Make sure to do some good research before you make any solid decisions on your non religious wedding officiant.
+Make sure to do some good research before you make any decisions on your non-religious wedding officiant.

 If you want your wedding to go smoothly and tell some of the best wedding stories, a good officiant is important to make sure it runs smoothly.
-Do have one or more meetings with him to ensure that you are on the same page.
+Do have one or more meetings with the chosen person to ensure that you are on the same page.
 To make it more special, include a welcome note from the wedding officiant.

 3. Add personality to your ceremony